digital-asset/docs.daml.com/docs/2.7.0/docs/daml/intro/12_Testing.rst

 Checking Coverage
 -----------------

 When ``daml test`` runs a set of tests, it analyzes the ledger record from those tests to report template and choice coverage.
-It calculates what percentage of templates defined in the package were created, and what percentage of choices defined in the package were exercised.
+It calculates what percentage of templates defined in the package were created and what percentage of choices defined in the package were exercised.

-The user can also save the resulting coverage results for the test set to a file, and then read them back into a future report.
-In an invocation of ``daml test``, one can both read results in and run tests simultaneously, in order to generate a final report which aggregates them all.
-More details on the workflows this enables are detailed in `Serializing Results Workflows`_.
+You can also save the resulting coverage results for the test set to a file and then read them back into a future report.
+In an invocation of ``daml test``, you can both read results in and run tests simultaneously in order to generate a final report which aggregates them.
+More details on the workflows that this enables are detailed in `Serializing Results Workflows`_.

 .. figure:: images/12_Testing/coverage_workflow.png
    :alt: Flow chart visually explaining sources and sinks for coverage results.